2023 Best Drama & Theater Arts Schools in Virginia

 Top 10 Best Drama & Theater Arts Schools

-Our 2023 rankings named Virginia Tech the best school in Virginia for drama and theater arts students.
-Located in the city of Blacksburg, Virginia Tech is a public school with a fairly large student population.
+Our analysis found Virginia Tech to be the best school for drama and theater arts students who want to pursue a degree in Virginia.
+Located in the city of Blacksburg, Virginia Tech is a public school with a very large student population.

-Full Drama & Theater Arts at Virginia Tech Report
+Read full report on Drama & Theater Arts at Virginia Tech

 While working on their degree, theater majors at JMU accumulate an average of around $19,500 in student debt.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $482.